Plumsail/helpdesk-docs/Online/Configuration Guide/Appearance.rst

 |NewItem|

 In Order field, provide an index number which the new item will take place in the line of existing elements.
 Don’t forget to save a new item.

+If you have troubles with deleting the item, open your browser's console and type localStorage.clear() there.
+Then renew the page.

 .. |SettingsIcon| image:: ../_static/img/settingsicon.png